Retrieves a paginated list of your designs. There are two optional query parameters:

 The response will be the actual design data on file (see GET /designs/DES123 below).

-OrbitKit only stores one copy of each design image.
+OrbitKit de-duplicates your uploads based on the de-duplication setting in your organization.
 If you try to upload a duplicate image, OrbitKit will ignore the duplicate and return success (200 OK) with the original design data JSON.

 Updates the data for a specific design.
 Note that everything is required, there is no partial update.
 If you do not specify the translation for a language, that translation will be removed.